theobald-software/kb.theobald-software.github.io/content/_version-history/theobald-extractors-version-history.md

 * [Xtract Universal](./xtract-universal-version-history)
 * [yunIO](./yunio-version-history)

-For communication with the SAP system, the Xtract Kernel uses [ERPConnect](./erpconnect-version-history).
+For communication with the SAP system, Theobald Extractors use [ERPConnect](./erpconnect-version-history).

 {% include version-history-header.md %}